-Today, mobile phones fit in the palm our hands and laptops fit in our bags, making communication seem compact and accessible.
+Today, mobile phones fit in the palm of our hands, and laptops fit in our bags, making communication seem compact and accessible.
 But, the history of phones goes way back.

 Teenagers today may not have experienced this, but in the olden days, before the time of the convenient handheld mobile phone, telephones had cords and antennas.

 Telephone systems were usually entirely analog devices with little digital screens.
-At that time, no one imagined that digital cordless phones would came and take over the market.
+At that time, no one imagined that digital cordless phones would come and take over the market.

-Just like cell phones did not come out of nowhere, the telephone system has a series of predecessors too.
+Just like cell phones did not come out of anywhere, the telephone system has a series of predecessors too.

 The History of Phones: The Earliest Audio Communication Devices